swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | ------------------------------ | ---------------------------------------
 | free-form text                 | Custom text used to provided any additional context for selected category.

-The maximum limit for the Sub_Category property value is 32 characters.
+The maximum limit for the above property value is 32 characters.
 If a value exceeds the limit, it will be truncated in the reporting output.

 ### Source Device
 The **Where**.
 Specifies the platform or device through which the cardholder engaged.